snevv/yacs.n/LEARNING.md

 As of right now, under each subsection there is not much information regarding each concept/library as
     there are links in the bibliography that refer to each item with its necessary information.
-But as the semester progresses, I can add information for each bulletpoint and expand on what to look out for specifically when beginning to understand and use each concept/library in actual software development for the purposes of webscraping.
+But as the semester progresses, I can add information for each bulletpoint and expand on what to look out for specifically when beginning to understand and use each concept/library in YACS development for the purposes of webscraping.

 # Important Concepts